 Why Is My Dog Lactating After Being Spayed?

-It is not uncommon for dogs to experience significant behavioural changes after they have been spayed.
+It is not uncommon for dogs to experience significant behavioral changes after they have been spayed.

 If a dog is spayed at a time in their heat cycle when their progesterone levels are high then the instant progesterone drop which will come following their surgery can cause a false pregnancy.

-Your dog’s body will respond to the sudden drop in progesterone levels by increasing their output of the prolactin hormone which stimulate the mammary glands to produce milk.
+Your dog’s body will respond to the sudden drop in progesterone levels by increasing their output of the prolactin hormone which stimulates the mammary glands to produce milk.